jcbhmr/configure-bun-action/README.md

           source-tag: ${{ github.event.release.tag_name }}
 ```

+### Limitations

+- There's a ~50ms startup delay from the Node.js wrapper.

 ## How it works

 There are three native GitHub Actions runtimes: Node.js (`using: node20` or